HatcherRobotics/TiDE/README.md

-# An Unoffical Pytorch Implementation of "Long-term Forecasting with TiDE: Time-series Dense Encoder"
+# An Unofficial Pytorch Implementation of "Long-term Forecasting with TiDE: Time-series Dense Encoder"